MatthewWid/Whirl/doc/getting-started/index.md

 function update(data) {
 ```

-This is our own function that we give to MobSin - it will be called once every update loop.
+This is our own function that we give to Whirl - it will be called once every update loop.
 You can use this function to update, modify and check objects within your game world or have anything you could want to run once every frame here.

 ```javascript
 function setup(data) {